AlexBHarley/deepstream.io-website/src/tutorials/core/datasync-lists/readme.md

 ---
 title: Lists
-description: Learn how you can use lists to create collections out of records with things in common
+description: Learn how you can use lists to create collections out of records with attributes in common
 ---

 Lists are observable arrays of recordnames (not their data!).